telerik/maui-docs/controls/collectionview/selection.md

 ## Selection Mode

 The CollectionView provides three selection modes, which allow you to manipulate the selection type.
-This is controlled by the `SelectionMode` (`Microsoft.Maui.Controls.SelectionMode`) property which has the following entries:
+This is controlled by the `SelectionMode` (`Telerik.Maui.Controls.CollectionView.CollectionViewSelectionMode`) property which has the following entries:

 - `None`&mdash;The users cannot select an item.
 - `Single` (default)&mdash;The users can select only one item.